pacnpal/Pac-cogs/README.md

     [p]load <cog-name>
     ```

-For more details on setting up and managing Red, visit the [RedBot documentation](https://docs.discord.red).
+For more details on setting up and managing Red, visit the [Red documentation](https://docs.discord.red).